krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-09-async-manual.md

 - a thread can allocate a big object, so it's not optimal to use TLAB mechanism - in that case JVM will use _slow path_ of allocation that allocates the object directly in eden

-What is important to us is that in both this cases JVM emits an event that can be captured by a profiler.
+What is important to us is that in both these cases JVM emits an event that can be captured by a profiler.
 That's basically how async-profiler samples allocation:

 - if allocation of an object needed a new TLAB - we see aqua frame for that